libretime/libretime/docs/features.md

         <div class="col-lg-3 col-md-6 text-center">
           <div class="service-box mt-5 mx-auto">
             <h3 class="mb-3">"What is LibreTime?"</h3>
-            <p class="text-mute mb-0">LibreTime is a community managed fork of the AirTime project.
+            <p class="text-muted mb-0">LibreTime is a community managed fork of the AirTime project.
 It is managed by a friendly inclusive community of stations from around the globe that use, document and improve LibreTime.</p>
           </div>
         </div>
         <div class="col-lg-3 col-md-6 text-center">